-This classification refers to the supply of electrical energy to residential customers residing in detached or semi-detached units, as defined in the local zoning by-law.
+This classification refers to accounts for customers residing in single dwelling units that consist of a detached house, semi detached, duplex, triplex or quadruplex house, or individually metered apartment building.
 Class B consumers are defined in accordance with O. Reg.
 429/04.
-Further servicing details are available in the distributor's Conditions of Service.
+Further servicing details are available in the utility's Conditions of Service.